Discover more from Deploy Securely

 Trade secrets

-What to do about sensitive data generation
+What to do about external sensitive data generation

 In the near term, make sure you are thinking about these challenges now as part of your AI governance program, incorporating SDG considerations into your policy (grab your free template here).
 Just alerting employees to the phenomenon may help to mitigate some of the immediate risk.